 Posters provide an opportunity to engage your audience in discussion and invite feedback using a visual format and should not be regarded as a less important presentation format to any others.
-In particular they enable newer researchers to present ongoing research to an international audience especially pilot studies, preliminary results or information on new projects.
+In particular they enable newer researchers to present ongoing research to an international audience, especially pilot studies, preliminary results or information on new projects.
 Poster displays will also be featured in the Newer Researchers Conference programme and will be allocated sufficient time in the Conference programme for participants to engage in dialogue and informal exchange.
-Posters will be on show in a specific location throughout the Newer Researchers Conference.
-For those who wish to engage a wider audience, poster presenters at the Newer Researchers conference will be able to display their work at the Annual Research Conference from the 14-16 December, providing they book as delegates at the this conference.
+Posters will be on show in a specific location throughout the Newer Researchers Conference and all accepted Posters are entered for the high profile competition for the best posters displayed.
+Posters awarded a prize, or highly commended, are also displayed at the SRHE Annual Research Conference.

+For those who wish to engage a wider audience, poster presenters at the Newer Researchers conference will be able to display their work at the Annual Research Conference from the 11-

+13 December, providing they book as delegates at this conference.
 Posters will be prominently displayed to attract the widest attention.

 Posters will be displayed on 6 foot by 4 foot (1.8m x 1.2m) poster board.
-We recommend that poster presenters look at the guidelines set out at: http://www2.le.ac.uk/offices/careers/pgrd/resources/designing-poster/designing-poster
+We recommend that poster presenters look at the guidelines set out at:

+$\frac{http://www2.le.ac.uk/departments/gradschool/training/resources/designing-poster/designing-poster/designing-poster}{poster}$